cjmanca/FFXIVDBM.Plugin/README.md

 * T6
 * T7
 * T8

-There is some rudimentary support for T9 as well, however since my static hasn't passed golem phase yet, it probably won't work very well after that until someone else steps up to try finishing that encounter (or we're able to get further).
+* T9
+* T10
+* T11
+* T12

 If you have any programming knowledge at all (even basic), I'd encourage you to look at the existing scripts, and use it as a basis for creating new encounter scripts for other encounters.
 You can submit new encounter scripts on github, here:

 https://github.com/cjmanca/FFXIVDBM.Plugin

 Currently it's English only, but preliminary work has been done to support other languages.
-I can't test them however, so I'll need users of other languages to convert the encounter scripts to those languages.
+I can't test them however, so I'll need users of other languages to convert the encounter scripts to those languages, or provide me with a transcript of the clear for the encounter.
+You can find these encounter transcripts in:

-Install info:
+FFXIV-APP Directory/Plugins/FFXIVDBM.Plugin/zones/(Language)/(zone ID)/Auto Helper/(Bossname).cs

+Now included in the default plugin list in FFXIVAPP!
+You can find it as "FFXIVDBM.Plugin" in the "Update" -> "Available Plugins" tab of FFXIVAPP

+Manual Install info (shouldn't need to do it this way anymore):
 * Open FFXIV-APP
 * Click "Update" along the left
 * Click "Plugin Source" at the top